Waterfowl hunt opener conditions

 Public Shooting Grounds WMA marsh

-• Water outside of impounded areas will be decent for the Youth Waterfowl Hunt and should be completely flooded by the general opener.
+• All other ponds will be full for the Youth Waterfowl Hunt.
+Water outside of impounded areas will be sparse for the Youth Waterfowl Hunt.

 General information:

 • Public Shooting Grounds WMA is in the Northern goose area.
-Dark goose hunting will be closed October 13–25.
+Dark goose hunting will be closed Oct.
+12–26.

 • Camping is allowed in established parking areas, but with no facilities available.

-• Fires are allowed in fire pits only and are the responsibility of the camper; if you lose it, you pay for it.
+• Fires are allowed in fire pits only and are the responsibility of the camper, if you lose it, you pay for it.
 Please be aware of state fire restrictions and follow these rules accordingly.

 • Blinds for physically challenged hunters are available on a first-come, first-served basis.
 You must possess a DMV-issued physically challenged sticker or license plate to use these blinds.